owenear/nfstats/README.md

 Specify the path to the dir with netflow capture files and be sure it's readable by the user that’s running the Django application.
 <p><img src="docs/images/add_host.png" width="800" /></p>

-2. Go to the "System" tab, select you netflow collector (flow-tools or nfdump) and specify other parameters.
+2. Go to the "System" tab and specify the parameters.
 "History (days)" - how long the speed data will be stored in the DB and collectors data on a disk.
 It's depends on the netflow collector settings and the amount of data it receives from the devices.